microsoft/playwright/docs/src/chrome-extensions-js-python.md

 ---

 :::note
-Extensions only work in Chrome / Chromium in non-headless mode, launched with a persistent context.
+Extensions only work in Chrome / Chromium launched with a persistent context.
 :::

 The following is code for getting a handle to the [background page](https://developer.chrome.com/extensions/background_pages) of a [Manifest v2](https://developer.chrome.com/docs/extensions/mv2/) extension whose source is located in `./my-extension`: